Kalagbor/README-md-/README.md

   # Configuration values can be set as key-value properties
   # configMap for the production env
   password: proddb@123
-These changes will be applied will deploying the containers in the env variable of the database in the staging and production environment.
+These changes will be applied while deploying the containers in the in the staging and production environment.

 Bonus2
 Auto-scaling a deployment based on network latency involves monitoring the latency metrics and adjusting the number of instances of the deployment dynamically to maintain optimal performance.
 To autoscale base on network latency we can do the following; Set Thresholds to determine the threshold values for latency metrics beyond which the deployment needs to scale up or down.
 For instance, you may set a threshold for the 99th percentile latency such that if it goes above a certain value for a specific duration, you'll need to scale up the deployment.
 Also, once the threshold value is reached, you can automate the deployment to scale up or down automatically.
 If the latency is high, the deployment can scale up by adding more instances to handle the increased traffic.
 Conversely, if the latency is low, the deployment can scale down by removing instances to save resources.